-- Large Ham: Max gets his ham volume turned up somewhat.
+- Large Ham: Max gets his ham volume turned up somewhat compared to other adaptations.
 (Probably to make up for the parts of his violent side they couldn't show.)

-- Let's Meet the Meat: It's what the monster of the first episode really wants.
+- Let's Meet the Meat: What the monster of the first episode really wants, as a mutated TV dinner, is for someone to eat it.
 Sam is all too happy to oblige.

 Max: Cut to the chase?
 So that's what it means!